Aelijiao/aelijiao/README.md

 *grabs list, and inhales* homophobes,transphobes any other phobes, anything government related(idonttalkabttaht) , poeple who make weird jokes, etc.

-for any space fans in particular please interact.. but not if you dont sign my ata first *steals your buckaroos*
+for any marvel fans in particular please interact.. but not if you dont sign my ata first *steals your buckaroos*